cosmos/sdk-tutorials/tutorial/entrypoint.md

 ```

 Notes on the above code:
-- Most of the code above combines the CLI commands from
+- The code above combines the CLI commands from:
 	1. Tendermint
 	2. Cosmos-SDK
 	3. Your Nameservice module
+- The [`cobra` CLI documentation](http://github.com/spf13/cobra) will help with understanding the above code.

 ### Now that you have your binaries defined its time to deal with [dependency management and build your app](./dep.md)!